cmc-labo/jllm/README.md

 - Chat prompts are formatted using [ChatML](https://github.com/openai/openai-python/blob/release-v0.28.0/chatml.md).
 A model's `SYSTEM` prompt is injected as a `system` turn at the start of every chat — unless the request already includes a `system` role message, in which case the request takes precedence.
 - Logging goes through SLF4J ([Logback](https://logback.qos.ch/) by default, see `src/main/resources/logback.xml`); this includes llama.cpp/ggml's own native log output (see [Native log output](#native-log-output) below).
 In interactive REPL mode, native INFO logs are suppressed after the model and context load — they only appear at startup.
 - Plugin JARs are each loaded in an isolated `URLClassLoader` (child of the application classloader), so multiple plugins with conflicting class names coexist safely.
+- RAG retrieval uses [Apache Lucene](https://lucene.apache.org/) BM25 (the same ranking algorithm used by Elasticsearch and OpenSearch).
+No embedding model or vector database is required.
+PDF text extraction is handled by [Apache PDFBox](https://pdfbox.apache.org/).
+Both libraries are bundled in the fat JAR — no extra setup needed.
+- The RAG index is persistent: you index once and reuse across many sessions.
+Re-indexing a file replaces its previous chunks so the operation is always safe to repeat.

 ---